NguynHau/Paper_SS_RSVM_2026/v2.0/README.md

 - AUC
 - F1-score

-These metrics are computed for both the baseline and screened R-SVM models.
+These metrics are evaluated for both the baseline and screened R-SVM methods.

 ---

-# Statistical Analysis
+# 6. Statistical Analysis

-## Computational Efficiency
+## 6.1 Computational Efficiency

-The baseline and screened methods are compared using paired statistical testing across matched random seeds.
+The computational performance of the baseline and screened methods is compared using paired statistical testing across matched random seeds.

 The pairing is performed using the same: